-Document of the person who is a relative of the foreign citizen, the holder of Ukrainian Permanent/Temporary Card as well as a copy of Permanent/Temporary Card.
+Or Document proving close relationship of applicant with the holder of Ukrainian Permanent/Temporary Card along with a notarized copy of Permanent/Temporary Card.

-The member of the above-mentioned Program has to present a copy of the Registration Card of the International Technical Assistance Project in Ukraine (issued by the Ministry of Economy of Ukraine) and the Letter-Invitation from the beneficiary Ministry of Ukraine.
+The member of the above-mentioned Program has to present a copy of the Registration Card of the International Technical Assistance Project in Ukraine (issued by the Ministry of Economy of Ukraine) and the Invitation Letter from the beneficiary Ministry of Ukraine.

 For foreigners traveling to Ukraine the proof of sufficient funds is required

 A passport valid for three months beyond the planned date of departure from Ukraine is required.